Palo Alto PA-SeriesFirewall Implementation, Pricing & Support in Dubai & UAE

 WildFire zero-day intelligence shared globally within minutes

-Single-pass processing, one scan, full security
+Single-pass processing: one scan, full security

 App-ID, User-ID, and Content-ID all run in a single pass through dedicated hardware.
 Traffic is inspected once, not handed off between sequential engines, resulting in lower latency and consistent throughput even under heavy security load.